HeardLibrary/linked-data/_pages/about.md

 ## Venue

-Our group meets on most Mondays from 11:10 AM to noon in the Training Room in the basement of the Eskind Biomedical Library (Room 010).
+Our group meets on most Mondays from 12:10 to 1:00 PM in the Training Room in the basement of the Eskind Biomedical Library (Room 010).
 [Click here](schedule.md) to view the schedule for the current semester.